bornpresident/Machine-Learning-Learning-Roadmap/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

 ⭐️ If you find this roadmap helpful, don't forget to give it a star!

-*Note: This roadmap is continuously updated to reflect the latest developments in ML.
-Last updated: December 2024*